 Environment

-Respect for the environment and the animals with which we share our world, respect for the natural resources we use in our process
+Respect for the environment, the animals we share our world with, and the natural resources used in our processes

-Leather is a natural resource, and minimising its environmental impact is the first fundamental goal of tanning process development and innovation.
-There is also a strong commitment that leather return to nature in a budget-neutral manner at the end of its useful life.
+Leather is a natural resource, and minimizing its environmental impact is the primary objective driving the development and innovation of the tanning process.
+Additionally, there is a strong commitment to ensuring that, at the end of its life cycle, leather returns to nature in a budget-neutral manner.

 Bio-Based Material

-Leather is a ’bio-based,’ organically derived, renewable material composed of at least 85% collagen fibres, a protein that is completely biodegradable.
+Leather is a bio-based, organically derived, renewable material composed of at least 85% collagen fibers, a fully biodegradable protein.

 +